Qualitative Numeric Planning: Reductions and Complexity: Qualitative Numerical Problems

-\begin{example} An \emph{abstraction} that is suitable for expressing the generalized problem of achieving the goal $clear(x)$ over an arbitrary Blocksworld instance \cite{bonet:ijcai2018} is given in terms of the QNP $Q_{clear(x)}=\tup{F,V,I,O,G}$ where $F=\{H\}$ contains a boolean variable $H$ that represents if the gripper is holding a block, $V=\{n(x)\}$ contains a numerical variable $n(x)$ that represents the number of blocks above $x$, and $I=\{\neg H, \GT{n(x)}\}$ and $G=\{\EQ{n(x)}\}$ represent the initial and goal situations.
+\begin{example} An \emph{abstraction} that is suitable for expressing the generalized problem of achieving the goal $clear(x)$ over an arbitrary Blocksworld instance \shortcite{bonet:ijcai2018} is given in terms of the QNP $Q_{clear}=\tup{F,V,I,O,G}$ where $F=\{H\}$ contains a boolean variable $H$ that represents if the gripper is holding a block, $V=\{n(x)\}$ contains a numerical variable $n(x)$ that represents the number of blocks above $x$, and $I=\{\neg H, \GT{n(x)}\}$ and $G=\{\EQ{n(x)}\}$ represent the initial and goal situations.
 The actions $O=\{a,b\}$ are

-It is easy to see that the first action $a$ picks up blocks that are above $x$; its first precondition $\neg H$ expresses that the gripper is holding no block while the second $\GT{n(x)}$ that there is at least one block above $x$.
+It is easy to see that the first action $a$ picks up blocks that are above $x$; its first precondition $\neg H$ expresses that the gripper is holding no block, while the second $\GT{n(x)}$ that there is at least one block above $x$.
 The effects, on the other hand, make $H$ true (expressing that some block is being held) and decrease the number $n(x)$ of blocks above $x$.
-The other action $b$ puts blocks being held away from block $x$ as expressed by its precondition $H$ and effect $\neg H$.
+The other action $b$ puts the block being held away from block $x$ as expressed by the precondition $H$ and effect $\neg H$.
 The fact that $b$ puts blocks away from block $x$ is reflected in that it does not affect the variable $n(x)$.

-The QNP $Q_{clear}$ captures the relevant part of the infinite collection of Blocksworld instances where the goal if to achieve the atom $clear(x)$ for some block $x$.
+The QNP $Q_{clear}$ captures the relevant part of the infinite collection of Blocksworld instances where the goal is to achieve the atom $clear(x)$ for some block $x$.
 The solution to $Q_{clear}$ provides the general strategy for solving all such instances.
-For ways of learning such abstractions automatically; see \cite{bonet:aaai2019}. \end{example}
+For ways of learning such abstractions automatically; see the recent work of \citeay{bonet:aaai2019}. \end{example}